 Biology is the study of life.
 Life is everywhere, thriving in the city and in the country, teeming in ecosystems around the planet-in deserts, oceans, and even the Arctic.
 And life is right outside your door!
 Backyard Biology invites children ages 9 and up to investigate living things-especially in yards, parks, nature areas, and playgrounds.
 Trivia and fun facts bring animals, plants, and microorganisms to life, in all their wonder.
 Readers become Nature Detectives with...View

 What’s the difference between a desert and a rain forest?
 A tundra and a coniferous forest?
 These are all examples of biomes, and they are all home to plants and animals that are uniquely adapted to live in those environments!
-In Biomes: Discover the Earth’s Ecosystems with Science Activities for Kids, middle school kids journey across the planet and visit the world’s nine terrestrial and aquatic biomes to learn about the distinctive climates, geologies, resources,...View
+In Biomes: Discover the Earth’s Ecosystems with Environmental Activities for Kids, middle school kids journey across the planet and visit the world’s nine terrestrial and aquatic biomes to learn about the distinctive climates, geologies, resources,...View

 The United States boasts a rich musical diversity.
 Early Americans discovered ways to weave European traditions with new cultural influences to compose a unique musical identity.
 African traditions influenced hymns and folk songs that connected people to religion and to the trials and tribulations of everyday life.
 Patriotic tunes created unity in wartime.
 Even now, America's jazz, blues, rock, and hip-hop continue to evolve from their African-American origins.
 Music: Investigate the Evolution of American Sound...View